Cole Anthony: High school career

 In his first three years of high school, Anthony played basketball for Archbishop Molloy High School in Briarwood, New York.
 He was the first freshman to immediately start at point guard for Molloy.
 Christ the King Regional High School head coach Joe Arbitello called Anthony "the best point guard I've seen since Stephon Marbury at that age."
 Anthony averaged 16.9 points and 6.7 rebounds per game and garnered All-Catholic High School Athletic Association (CHSAA) Class AA second team recognition.

 As a sophomore, Anthony led Molloy to the CHSAA Class AA city championship finals, where his team was upset by Cardinal Hayes High School.
 He recorded a season-high 31 points in a win over Iona Prep in December 2016.
 Anthony averaged 20.7 points, 7.8 rebounds, and 5.8 assists per game and was named to the All-CHSAA Class AA first team with teammate, junior Moses Brown.
 In June 2017, he played for the PSA Cardinals at the Nike Elite Youth Basketball League (EYBL), a noted amateur circuit, and was named Defensive Player of the Year after leading all players in steals.

-In his junior season, Anthony and Brown formed one of the top duos in high school basketball, as well as in Molloy's history.
+In his junior season, Anthony and Brown formed one of the top duos in high school basketball and Molloy's history.
 As team co-captain, Anthony averaged a league-high 23.4 points, 7.8 rebounds, and 4.1 assists per game.
 He was named All-CHSAA Class AA first team, USA Today All-USA third team, and MaxPreps Junior All-American third team.
 He scored a season-best 37 points against John Marshall High School at the City of Palms Classic in December 2017.
 In July 2018, Anthony won the most valuable player (MVP) award with the PSA Cardinals in the Nike EYBL after averaging 26.9 points, 7.6 rebounds, and 3.5 assists over 16 games.